Free Chest Binders

 "What kind of binder will I receive?"

-95% of the binders we mail out are new or gently used gc2b binders.
-We allow you to select your preferred style (half or full) and color, but we can’t always guarantee that you'll receive the style or color you request.
-We guarantee you’ll receive a binder in the size you need.
+95% of the binders we mail out are new or gently used binders from one of the following manufacturers: For Them, gc2b, Spectrum Outfitters, TomboyX, and Underworks.
+We allow you to select your preferred manufacturer, size, style (half or full) and color, but we can’t always guarantee that you'll receive the style or color you request.
+We guarantee you’ll receive a binder in the size you need and by the manufacturer you select, since each manufacturer uses a unique size chart.

 "What does packaging look like?"